Implementing a robust data quality management strategy starts with tracking the right data quality KPIs.

 An example metric for integrity is the percent of data that is the same across multiple systems.

 When the stakes are so high, it's important not to make things worse by applying the wrong data quality management processes.
-While it’s not brain surgery, a careful hand is still required to keep your data clean so you end up seeing healthy data metrics across the board.
+A careful hand is required to keep your data clean so you end up seeing healthy data metrics across the board.

-If you combine data monitoring with the right validation and cleansing processes, you’ll be on the right path to improving your data quality.
+If you combine data monitoring with the right automated data validation and cleansing processes, you’ll be on the right path to improving your data quality.

 But there’s one piece to the puzzle that can make all the difference…

-While strong data quality management starts with understanding and monitoring the metrics we’ve discussed above, doing this manually is problematic.
+While strong data quality management starts with understanding and monitoring the metrics we’ve discussed above, doing this manually is problematic - and becomes impossible at scale.

 For an in-depth look at how CloverDX can help data quality in your business, check out our dedicated data quality solutions page.